GSA/itvmo/_pages/epic-campaign.md

 <h3>What is IdeaScale?</h3>
 <p>IdeaScale is an innovative platform to crowdsource ideas and solutions to solve complex problems facing the federal government and its partners.</p>
 <p>To learn more about IdeaScale, see other OFPP-led campaigns, or submit your own idea, please visit <a href="https://ofpp.ideascalegov.com/">https://ofpp.ideascalegov.com/</a> and follow the log in prompts.</p>
-<h3>Other ways to share</h3>
-<p>The EPIC campaign is being conducted in conjunction with the Request for Information (RFQ 1491201) ITVMO Improving IT Vendor and Government Communications and Coordination.
-To access the RFI and submit your project idea, please visit: <a href="https://feedback.gsa.gov/jfe/form/SV_6WOMqkWX9ZRyxWm">https://feedback.gsa.gov/jfe/form/SV_6WOMqkWX9ZRyxWm</a>.</p>
-<p>If you have any questions, or you're interested in learning more, please reach out to the ITVMO inbox at <a href="mailto:itvmo@gsa.gov">itvmo@gsa.gov</a>.</p>
 </section>